Tantoba/Financial-Loan-reports-/README.md

 ## Dashboard Overview

 ### Chart
-1. Monthly trends by payment date (line chart): To identify seasonal and long-term trends in lending activities.
+1. **Monthly trends by payment date (line chart):** To identify seasonal and long-term trends in lending activities.

-2. Regional Analysis by State (Filled map): To identify state with high lending activities and assess regional disparity.
+2. **Regional Analysis by State (Filled map):** To identify state with high lending activities and assess regional disparity.

-3. Employee_length application analysis (Hierarchy chart): Used to compare the level of loan application between new employees and old workers.
+3. **Employee_length application analysis (Hierarchy chart):** Used to compare the level of loan application between new employees and old workers.

-4. Home Owner Analysis (pie chart ): To reflect the level at which Mortgage and Rent dominate loan application .
+4. **Home Owner Analysis (pie chart ):** To reflect the level at which Mortgage and Rent dominate loan application .

-5. Loan Based on Purpose (Stacked column): To identify and compare how each purposes as a whole changes.
+5. **Loan Based on Purpose (Stacked column):** To identify and compare how each purposes as a whole changes.

-6. Loan verification analysis ( funnel chart): it's used to show progressive increase or decrease in proportion.
+6. **Loan verification analysis ( funnel chart):** it's used to show progressive increase or decrease in proportion.

-7. Overall loan profile (Doughnut chart): To reflect the proportion of Good and Bad loans
+7. **Overall loan profile (Doughnut chart):** To reflect the proportion of Good and Bad loans

-8. Loan Application quarterly (stacked Bar): it's used to present Good and Bad loan on quarterly Basis.
+8. **Loan Application quarterly (stacked Bar):** it's used to present Good and Bad loan on quarterly Basis.

-9. Top Employee_title loan analysis (Waterfall): Used to represent increased and decrease in loan application across the title.
+9. **Top Employee_title loan analysis (Waterfall):** Used to represent increased and decrease in loan application across the title.

-10.loan application by grade analysis (Box &Whisker): it shows progressive increase or decrease based on amount of applicantion.
+10.**loan application by grade analysis (Box &Whisker):** it shows progressive increase or decrease based on amount of applicantion.

 ---